Arctic blast grips US Northeast, Midwest, to last days

 "The coldest morning is actually going to be tomorrow, Wednesday.
 It's going to be a few degrees cooler but the winds won't be as bad.
 It's kind of a zero sum game there," Sowko said.

 The area will remain in winter's icy grip until the end of the week, when a snowstorm was predicted to move up the Ohio Valley and through the Northeast, bringing slightly warmer temperatures and a few inches of snow to New York, Boston and possibly Washington, D.C., Sowko said.
-(Editing by Marguerita Choy and David Gregorio)
+(Additional reporting by David Bailey in Minneapolis and Neale Gulley in Buffalo; Editing by Marguerita Choy, David Gregorio and Bob Burgdorfer)